Mister-Zydeco/Problem-A6-2001-Putnam-Competition/README.md

 Other solutions to this problem found by Google search are either not as complete or not as elegant as this one.
-All mildly interesting, but the point for me was to use this problem as a laboratory for making simple plots of the sort you'd include in a math text.
-Fiddling was required in the following
+All mildly interesting, but the point for me was to use this problem as a laboratory for (1) making simple plots of the sort you'd include in a math text, (2) emdebdding the plot in  LaTeX document, and (3) trying to make the document reasoanbly presentable.
-areas:
+To accomplish all that, fiddling was required in the following areas:

 * python/matplotlb: axis positioning, image dimensions, tick label positioning
 * LyX/LaTeX: TeX "figure wrap float" parameters, equation spacing, inline display fractions , spacing after the radical sign